 For those who don’t know, São Paulo’s international airport is actually located in Guarulhos, a neighboring city.
 This is fairly normal as international airports for large cities are often located in smaller towns.
 The problem, then, is how to get from there to where you want to go (usually the main big city).

-We’ll use Paulista Avenue in São Paulo for this post because it is one of the main area for business and tourism in São Paulo, with a lot of hotels and it’s not too far from the center.
+We’ll use Paulista Avenue in São Paulo for this post because it is one of the main areas for business and tourism in São Paulo, with a lot of hotels and it’s not too far from the center.
 From there, you can then take the metro or bus to get anywhere else in São Paulo.

-This time, we won’t even consider car as an option because, during rush hours, it can take 2 hours…. possibly longer than the domestic flight you just took within Brazil.
+This time, we won’t even consider the car as an option because, during rush hours, it can take 2 hours…. possibly longer than the domestic flight you just took within Brazil.

 What I’ll focus on for this post is the cost of each of the options that I’ll give.
 The comfort is up to you.